gpufit/Gpufit/docs/customization.rst

 Detailed step by step instructions for adding a model function are given below.

-1. Define an additional model ID in file gpufit.h_
+1. Define an additional model ID in file gpufit.h_.
 2. Implement a CUDA device function within a newly created .cuh file in folder Gpufit/Gpufit/models according to the following template.

 .. code-block:: cuda